Functions in Python

 return

-• def: Keyword def is the introduction to the function definition.
-Remember, the Python def keyword must immediately follow by Function_Name.
+• def: Keyword def is the introduction to the definition.
+Remember, the Python def keyword must immediately follow the Name to define it.

-• Function_Name: It can be any name you wish to give other than the system reserved keywords.
+• FName: It can be any name you wish to give other than the system reserved keywords.

-• Parameters: Every python function accepts 0 or more parameters.
-It completely depends upon the user requirements.
+• Parameters: Every Python function accepts 0 or more parameters.
+It completely depends upon the user’s requirements.

-• Local Variable Declaration: Sometimes, we may need some temporary variable only for that particular function, then we can declare them inside the function.
-It is not compulsory, entirely depends upon user requirements.
-Remember, these variables are available to this particular function only, and we can’t access them outside the function.
+• Local Variable Declaration: Sometimes, we may need some temporary variable only for that particular method, and then we can declare the local scope variables inside it.
+It is not compulsory, and it entirely depends upon user requirements.
+Remember, these variables are only available to this method, and we can’t access them outside.

-• Logic: Any mathematical or any code or calculations you need to implement in this particular function.
+• Logic: Any mathematical, code, or calculations you must implement in this function.

-• Executable Statement: Any print statements to print some data from this particular function.
+• Executable Statement: Any print statements to print some data from this particular def.

-• return: This keyword is required to return something from the function.
+• return: This keyword is required to return something from the method.
 For example, returning the sum of two integers, etc.

 User Defined Functions in Python implementation